angversh/angversh/README.md

 ### Aspiration:
 ---

 Genius lies in simplicity — I thirst for making an impact on Game Development.
 Being a huge fan of game experience myself I would love to make something astonishing and highly memorable.
 I can talk for hours about the technologies behind GTA V, Cyberpunk, FarCry and Red Dead Redemption II.
-Constant learning in International Winter School on Software Engineering, JetBrains Academy, Tinkoff Fintex and many other schools broaden my IT horizons even more.
+Constant learning in International Winter School on Software Engineering, JetBrains Academy, Tinkoff Fintex and many other schools broadens my IT horizons even more.

 ---